26 Meek vs. mild: Which delivers the goods?Jill Loree2023-11-23T14:11:53+00:00

 After a brief time of rest and healing in the Spirit World, along came archangel Michael, the warrior leading the charge of angels who went into Hell to fight like they meant it.
 It is interesting to note that when God is on our side, we have access to abundant—actually infinite—love and support.
 In this case, it came in the form of ammunition.
 So while Michael’s army could load and reload ad infinitum, Satan and his gang of thieves were eventually backed against a wall with no way to win.

 Consider too that Satan would have known that if it came down to this war, he was likely to be outgunned.
 He had to win it while Christ was on the planet.
 So he gave it to Christ with everything he had.

-The Fight is for the Light
+The fight is for the light

 When we talk about the Final Judgment, we’re speaking of the outcome of this war in which Christ and the home team were the victor.
 It set into motion new rules, which Satan was now obliged to obey.
-Accordingly, this meant that he no longer had free reign to subvert and ambush humans endlessly as we make our way through life after life, trying to find the will to make the better choices.
+Accordingly, this meant that he no longer had free rein to subvert and ambush humans endlessly as we make our way through life after life, trying to find the will to make the better choices.